liao961120/intra/main.md

 [@ryan2022].
-Since external perturbations are treated identically as random noise, these models essentially _homogenize_ the whole time series---no matter the causes or magnitude of the perturbations, the system is assumed to move back to equilibrium similarly, according to the governing equations.
+Since external perturbations are treated identically as random noise, these models essentially _homogenize_ the whole time series---no matter the causes or magnitude of the perturbations, the system is assumed to move back to equilibrium in a similar fashion, according to the governing equations.

-To provide some context, let's take as an example the theories of a "vicious cycle" often used to explain Panic Disorder.
+To provide some context, let's consider the theories of a "vicious cycle" often used to explain Panic Disorder.
 Borrowing the terminology from
 @robinaugh2019, a simplified hypothesis for the vicious cycle is given as
 follows: heightened physiological arousal ($A$) raises perceived threat ($T$),